 What Are the Costs of Title Insurance:

 Unlike other insurance types, title insurance is paid for only once at closing, rather than through ongoing premiums.
 The coverage lasts as long as the homeowner owns the property or until the mortgage is fully paid off.
+It’s generally listed as part of the closing costs on the Closing Disclosure form, which itemizes all fees involved in the transaction.

 The cost for lender’s title insurance is usually lower than the owner’s policy because it’s based on the loan amount, not the purchase price.
-The typical costs range from $250 to $2,000.
+The typical costs range from $250 to $500.
 If you buy both owner’s and lender’s policies from the same title company at the same time, you may qualify for a bundle discount.

-- Who Pays for Title Insurance?
+Who Pays for Title Insurance?

 Key Takeaway: